 The term artificial intelligence (AI) was originally coined by the pioneering computer scientist John McCarthy in the 1950s and refers to machines that can perform tasks that are characteristic of human intelligence.

 The leading subfield of AI today is known as machine learning (ML), where an algorithm is “trained” to learn and adjust itself to improve without being programmed.
 While indeed an advancement over traditional AI methods, it is not without its limitations.
 For example, one of the major limitations is its reliance on feature extraction.
 This is a process by which human experts dictate what the important features or properties of each problem are.

 As such, this approach ignores most of the raw data.
 As a result, ML is limited, missing the rich and complex patterns available in complete data sets.

 Deep learning, also known as deep neural networks, however, is different.
 It is the most advanced subset of AI, going further than machine learning, and taking inspiration from the way the human brain works, where ‘neurons’ (algorithms) mimic the biological structure of the brain.

 The biggest difference between machine learning versus deep learning is that deep learning is the first — and currently the only — learning method that is capable of training directly on raw data.

 There is no need for feature extraction with deep learning.
 Moreover, as opposed to machine learning, deep learning scales well to hundreds of millions of training samples.
 As the training dataset gets larger and larger, deep learning continuously improves.

-ML vs. DL: An Overview
+Machine Learning vs. Deep learning: An Overview